Our Mission: To bring the love and salvation of Jesus Christ to people in the Deaf community and their families.

 We live stream all our worship services.
-Check it out here!
+Check out Deaf church in American Sign language here!
 Want to join live?
 Click the Facebook or YouTube link below.

 We worship every Sunday at 12 noon at the church and on Facebook live.
 Please, tune in!
-We enjoy the Deaf choir, our inspiring drum, and our ASL worship.
+We enjoy the Deaf church choir, our inspiring drum, and our American Sign language worship.
 All are welcome.

 We care for each other and for our larger community.
 Every Sunday we offer our food pantry after church, thanks to our partnership with MD Food Bank.
 We also collaborate with other churches and Deaf Shalom Zone, Inc. to empower the Deaf community.